Avery2/steam-hours/README.md

 Use python to do API requests and output a csv file.
 Read csv with the Rmd file to do analysis.
 Output to gh-pages.

+Go to your steam profile and copy the number in the url.
+Replace the `steamid` variable in the python file to fetch your information.

 ## Links

 * https://developer.valvesoftware.com/wiki/Steam_Web_API#GetPlayerSummaries_.28v0001.29